Langley Steinert Sells 41,982 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 41,982 shares of the business’s stock in a transaction dated Wednesday, December 1st.
-The shares were sold at an average price of $37.41, for a total value of $1,570,546.62.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 41,982 shares of CarGurus stock in a transaction dated Friday, December 3rd.
+The stock was sold at an average price of $36.31, for a total value of $1,524,366.42.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Langley Steinert also recently made the following trade(s):